Back to Blog

 The Boat Tax Is Real

 If you've owned a boat for more than one season, you've felt it.
 The service call that costs three times what you expected.
 The quote that somehow doubles once the work begins.
-The estimate that mysteriously balloons when you mention your vessel is over 30 feet.

 This is the "boat tax" — and it's endemic to marine service.